dantswain/beanie/README.md

 ### Running locally

 The usual Phoenix workflow applies here.
 This assumes you have Elixir, Phoenix, and Postgres installed.
-Eventually I will make a Dockerfile for this and post the image on Dockerhub to make this easier.
+Eventually, I will make a Dockerfile for this and post the image on Dockerhub to make this easier.